Excellent

 According to a weight loss medication study by the National Institute of Diabetes and Digestive and Kidney Diseases on prescription medications, those who took weight loss injections lost an average of 5 to 10% of their body weight over a 6- to 12-month period.

 A New England Journal of Medicine study of 2,000 overweight or obese adults, compared participants who used semaglutide to complement a diet and exercise program with people who made the same lifestyle changes without using medication.
-After 68 weeks, half of the participants using semaglutide lost 35 pounds or about 15% of their body weight, and almost a third lost 20%.
+After 68 weeks, half of the participants using a semaglutide online prescription lost 35 pounds or about 15% of their body weight, and almost a third lost 20%.
 Those who didn’t take the drug lost about only 6 pounds or 2.4% of their weight.

 In clinical trial results for Wegovy, participants lost an average of 14.9% of their body weight over 68 weeks.